-I am a postdoctoral research assistant at the Department of Mathematics in TU Berlin, funded by the Einstein Foundation Berlin.
+I am a postdoctoral research assistant / soon-to-be Assistant Professor at the Department of Mathematics in TU Graz, Austria.

 My research background is in geometric modeling, computer graphics, and computer vision.
-Prior to joining TU Berlin, I was at Autodesk Research, San Francisco as a principal AI researcher with the Machine Intelligence Lab.
-I have worked at Stanford University as a postdoctoral CS researcher with the Geometric Computing Lab.
+Prior to joining TU Graz, I was a postdoctoral mathematics researcher at the TU Berlin, with the Institute for Geometry and Mathematical Physics.
+I have worked at Autodesk Research, San Francisco as a principal AI researcher with the Machine Intelligence Lab, and at Stanford University as a postdoctoral CS researcher with the Geometric Computing Lab.
 My PhD was with the Interactive Geometry Lab of the CS department at ETH Zurich, Switzerland.
 I have a Master's in CS from ETH Zurich, having worked with the Computer Vision and Geometry Group.
 My undergraduate (Diploma) work was with the Computer Vision and Signal Processing Group at the National Technical University of Athens, Greece.
 I've been an intern for the Adobe Research Labs in Cambridge MA, and Disney Research Zurich.

 My current research interests lie at the intersection between geometry, machine learning and computational design.
 I have worked in projects involving learning from large shape collections for object detection and generation, dynamic scene understanding from RGBD sensing, and 3D reconstruction, as well as topics in surface modeling, mesh generation, shape mappings, image synthesis and computational fabrication.